avinashreddy-da/zomato-restaurant-analysis-and-prediction/README.md

  ---

 ## 📌 Key Takeaways
-•	Restaurant performance is mainly driven by ratings, votes, and cuisine rather than price.
+•	Restaurant performance is mainly driven by ratings, votes and cuisine rather than price.
 •	Weak restaurants dominate the dataset, showing need for quality detection.
 •	Hidden Gems exist as high-quality but low-visibility restaurants.
 •	Customer engagement (votes) is not strongly aligned with ratings.